 In addition, the Authorized Representative will serve as the principal contact with CalOSBA.
 Any programmatic or agreement-related issues will flow through the Authorized Representative to the Centers in their agreement.
 When programmatic issues and questions arise, Centers are expected to contact their Authorized Representative, who will engage CalOSBA if necessary.
 Likewise, CalOSBA will communicate to Authorized Representatives on program-related information.
-If an Authorized Representative designates staff for a portion of these responsibilities, the Authorized Representative must provide CalOSBA with a written statement confirming they are acting on behalf of the Authorized Representative.
+If an Authorized Representative must provide CalOSBA with a written statement confirming they are acting on behalf of the Authorized Representative.